KC-85/Joystick_Journalist/README.md

 - [ChatGPT] all icons within the site was generated via ChatGPT to represent interactive elements.

-⚠️ --- END --- ⚠️

 - [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the primary headers and titles.
 - [Lato](https://fonts.google.com/specimen/Lato) was used for all other secondary text.
 - [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.

 ## User Stories

-⚠️ INSTRUCTIONS ⚠️

-In this section, list all of your possible user stories for the project.
-Samples have been provided below using the example walkthrough project for your inspiration.
-Make sure to adjust to match your own project features!

-⚠️ --- END --- ⚠️

 | Target | Expectation | Outcome |
 | --- | --- | --- |